 On 25 October 2021, Tesla’s shares increased by 13% when it was announced that Hertz Global Holdings ordered 100,000 Teslas, pushing its market value past $1 trillion briefly.
 The shares of the company have steadily been increasing prior to this deal and, compared to the same period last year, the value was up by over 40%.

-According to online data shared by Statista, the company’s research and development expenses increased over three-fold between 2014 and 2021.
-This huge increase in spending can be attributed mainly to its focus on innovation and technologies such as charging infrastructure and batteries for their electric vehicles.
+According to online data, Tesla’s research and development expenses for 2022 increased almost 20% compared to their Q4 R&D expenses in 2021.
+This huge increase can be attributed mainly to their focus on innovation and technologies such as charging infrastructure and batteries for their electric vehicles.